qmk/qmk_firmware/keyboards/bface/README.md

 # B.face

-A 60% keyboard with RGB.
+A 60% keyboard with RGB that runs ps2avrgb natively.
 Please note that the B.face and B.fake have different switch matrices.
 Firmware on one, will not work on the other.

 Keyboard Maintainer: QMK Community
 Hardware Supported: B.face PCB